mfem/web/src/howto/build-systems.md

  - Makefile.
 We will refer to it as "original Makefile"
  - CMake, an out-of-source build system generator, that will generate a build-system in `Makefile` or another language like `Ninja`.

-The most important difference between the two is that CMake being an out-of-source build system, it will require the creation of a build directory, and all commands will be run there.
+The most important difference between the two is that CMake being an out-of-source build system, it will require the creation of a build directory, and all commands will be run from there.
 The original Makefile system will build the code in source from the root directory.

 - The original Makefile
 ```